souvikmishra/portfolio/poems/trip.md

 For almost everything halted,
 except,
 the riptides underneath,
-as I help your serene
+as I held your serene
 scenic beauty in my arms.
 A poor mans gift.
 Something was missing.
-I didn't kow what it was.
+I didn't know what it was.
 Something fixed that.
 I don't know what.
 I was enjoying.